 This will not only provide more time for outdoor recreation, but more importantly, given the increasing population, a longer growing season.
 This could well prove to be critical in meeting the demands of feeding all these people.

-, warmer winters will mean lower mortality from disease.
+According to some studies, warmer winters will mean lower mortality from disease.
 One Stanford study says, "Most people would enjoy higher temperatures, and the evidence supports the proposition that humans would live longer and avoid some sickness."

 A melted Arctic will provide an open trade route from the Atlantic Ocean to Asia.
 This will allow much shorter transit times and will, somewhat ironically, save energy.